guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem to let human teach ChatGPT to refresh/expand ChatGPT's knowledge automatically.
 The core idea of our method is: Correcting/Teaching the ChatGPT's knowledge equals to editing the related data in the whole train-dataset of ChatGPT's policy model.
-We propose the procedures to implement our idea and discuss the reason why we design these procedures.
+We propose the procedures to implement our idea and discuss the reasons why we design these procedures.

 ## 1. Introduction

 Large language models (LLM) like ChatGPT and GPT-4 [1] are extremely powerful in multi-task NLP learning.
 LLM also improves the development of continuous learning, which means LLM can learn new data without forgeting the old data.
 The problem now is that ChatGPT contains some knowledge that is not aligned to human requirements.
+Our work try to solve the this problem that let human teach ChatGPT to correct the alignment automatically.
 Our work contains these contributions:

 1. We try to solve the problem to let human teach ChatGPT, based on the ChatGPT's ability to chat with human.